Algae in Ohio pond nearly wipes out family of dogs

 Within 48 hours, the Cotrells had watched three of their four dogs die.

 At first, the veterinarian had no ideas.
 They ruled out cancer, virus, and rat poison.
-Instead, the looked to “Daisy” and realized she had not gone near the pond.
+Instead, they looked to Daisy and realized she had not gone near the pond.

 “She can’t stand water and avoids the pond,” Tammy said.